jaeschrich/froyo/README.md

 ```javascript
 app.set("mode", mode);
 ```
 Setting the mode to anything other than development (the default) stops full error logging.
-Other than that, you can set anythin you like, and use it.
+Other than that, you can set anything you like, and use it.

 ####App.get
 Returns a value by getting a key: